 Frankenstein (Edgar Winter Group, 1972) It’s so unique, and without lyrics.

 Bohemian Rhapsody (Queen, 1975) This deserves to be in my top 10, but it’s played so often and is so well known that it has lost its appeal for me.
 I’ll move it up to the Top 10 after I haven’t heard it for a while.

-That Thing You Do (The Wonders, 1996) A great song, but it’s performed by a fictional band.
-Song is from a movie of the same name.
+That Thing You Do (The Wonders, 1996) It's great song, but it’s performed by a fictional band.
+The song is from a movie of the same name.
 Watch the movie!
 You’ll love it.

 Do you know of better pop songs that I've forgotten?
 Please let me know so my life can be even better.
 Together we can help make the world a better place.